dberzano/dberzano.github.io/alice/debug/index.md

 Segmentation fault: 11
 ```

-The program crashes as expected.
-Note that we did not obtain any
+The program crashes at a random point as expected.

-stack trace: this is not a standard feature of every program, but it
+> We did not obtain any stack trace automatically: this is a
-is the default when running ROOT programs.
+> peculiarity of ROOT programs.

-We want to run the program under gdb in order to:
+We want to run the program under a debugger in order to:

 * obtain a stack trace
 * see the value of the variables at the moment of the crash